Fermentation Food Safety, What Irish Kitchens Must Know

 • FSAI labelling violation

-• Liability if someone with alcohol intolerance reacts
+• Liability if a customer with alcohol intolerance reacts

 The Solution: Test, Don’t Guess